murinicanor/entropybroker/readme.txt

 	echo 512 > /proc/sys/kernel/random/write_wakeup_threshold
 This program is Linux-only.

+eb_client_kernel_generic is for other systems like for example freebsd and macos x.
+For it to work, the /dev/random device needs to accept data written to it.
+This should be the case for *bsd.
+The program accepts a parameter indicating the number of bytes to write and the number of seconds to sleep between each write.

 To server entropy data like as if it was an EGD-server, start client_egd.
 E.g.:
 	eb_client_egd -d /tmp/egd.sock -i entropy_broker-server.test.com